 Lynn Tilton is the Founder and CEO of Patriarch Partners LLC, a family office/private investment firm.
 Since 2000, through affiliated investment funds, Tilton has held ownership in and restructured more than 240 companies with combined revenues in excess of $100 billion, representing 700,000 jobs.
 Patriarch focuses on the acquisition and invigoration of undervalued iconic American brands where time, capital, and sound strategy can rescue a business and restore value, creating and preserving jobs in America and across the globe.

 The firm is devoted to rebuilding America one company at a time, one job at a time.
 Current investments include Dura Automotive, Performance Designed Products, Universal Instruments, MD Helicopters, Rand McNally, and Stila Cosmetics.
-Ms. Tilton serves as sole director, chair of the board, or the equivalent at all of her portfolio companies and currently serves as the CEO of Dura Automotive, Global Automotive Systems, MD Helicopters, Stila Cosmetics and Jane Cosmetics.
+Ms. Tilton serves as sole director, chair of the board, or the equivalent at all of her portfolio companies and currently serves as the CEO of Dura Automotive, MD Helicopters, and Stila Cosmetics.